Q&A: Eduard Goodman

 Sunday, August 01, 2010

 After the Federal Communications Commission suffered a setback this April in its effort to maintain unrestricted, equal access to the Internet for all users through a doctrine called Net neutrality, the Federal Trade Commission now is preparing to pick up the reins again.
-Identity Theft 911’s chief privacy officer, Eduard Goodman—an attorney and expert on international privacy and data protection law—believes the Net neutrality debate is sure to reach fever pitch over the next year, and that the fallout may shape the way people get information online.
+IDT911’s chief privacy officer, Eduard Goodman—an attorney and expert on international privacy and data protection law—believes the Net neutrality debate is sure to reach fever pitch over the next year, and that the fallout may shape the way people get information online.

 What is Net neutrality?